 At Randolph-Macon, Brian created and conducts the Randolph-Macon Ensemble, a flexible-instrumentation chamber orchestra dedicated to creatively exploring both historic and cutting-edge music of all genres.
 This innovative musical endeavor is funded in part by a major grant from the Andrew W. Mellon Foundation.
 In his role at Randolph-Macon as Assistant Professor of Music, he also teaches courses in conducting, music theory, orchestration, recording technology, and music education.
 Brian is also a member of the teaching faculty at the GreenSpring International Academy of Music in nearby Richmond, Virginia, where he conducts the GreenSpring Chamber Orchestra.
 He maintains an active schedule as a conductor and clinician throughout the United States.

-Prior to arriving at Randolph-Macon, Brian earned a Doctor of Musical Arts degree in Conducting at the University of Maryland, while also serving as Assistant Conductor of the Maryland Wind Orchestra and Wind Ensemble.
+Prior to arriving at Randolph-Macon, Brian earned a Doctor of Musical Arts (DMA) degree in Conducting at the University of Maryland, while also serving as Assistant Conductor of the Maryland Wind Orchestra and Wind Ensemble.
 His studies included wind, orchestral, chamber, and opera conducting under Dr. Michael Votta, Jr., James Ross, José-Luis Novo, and Craig Kier.
 He earned a Master of Music degree in Conducting from the University of Illinois at Urbana-Champaign, where he was an Associate Conductor for the university’s many concert and athletic bands, including the famed Illinois Wind Symphony and Marching Illini.
 He also earned the degrees of Bachelor of Arts (Music) and Bachelor of Science (Education) from the University of Connecticut.
-Before pursuing graduate studies, Brian held positions conducting both bands and orchestras in the public schools of Virginia and Maryland.
+Before pursuing graduate studies, he held positions conducting high school bands and orchestras in the public schools of Arlington County, Virginia and Carroll County, Maryland.

-Brian is a member of various professional and service organizations in music, music education, and academic research, most notably CBDNA and the Society for American Baseball Research (SABR).
+Brian is a member of various professional and service organizations in music, music education, and academic research including CBDNA, the National Association for Music Education (NAfME), the Virginia Music Educators Association (VMEA), the Virginia Band and Orchestra Directors Association (VBODA), the American Association of University Professors (AAUP), and the Society for American Baseball Research (SABR).
 He is an inducted member of Kappa Kappa Psi and an honorary member of Tau Beta Sigma.